Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 - Chief Executive Officer: Jerry Mattys (stepping down on June 8th, 2020)

-CEO Jerry will be stepping down on June 8th—forcing the firm to transition management in the middle of a once-in-a-century pandemic that has had a seismic impact on prescribers, payors, and patients.
+CEO Jerry will be stepping down on June 8th - forcing the firm to transition management in the middle of a once-in-a-century pandemic that has had a seismic impact on prescribers, payers, and patients.
 His successor, Dan Reuvers, is set to step in barely two weeks after the company’s announcement of Jerry’s departure date.

 Disclosure changes: Subtle but material changes to the company’s most recent FY2019 10K offer some insight into the company’s precarious position: (additions in blue, underline and removals in red, strike-through)